 Soundtracks

-Despite its simplicity, the Dohm Uno shines in creating authentic fan-produced white noise, setting it apart from other machines that rely solely on recorded sounds.
+Despite its simplicity, the Dohm Uno creates an authentic and gentle fan sound, which is clearly different from machines that only play recordings.
 It’s also a sturdy device that has a solid casing that should last the test of time.

-On the other hand, others might appreciate the fact that it can’t get too loud.
-If you’re worried about playing white noise too loudly to a baby or infant, for example, the Dohm Uno might be a good choice.
+On the other hand, some people might appreciate the fact that it can’t get too loud.
+If you’re worried about playing white noise too loudly to a child, for example, the Dohm Uno might be a good choice.

-Just keep in mind that it also lacks common features that other machines may offer such as a headphone jack, an internal battery, nightlight, or auto-off timers.
+Just keep in mind that it also lacks other common features, such as a headphone jack, an internal battery, nightlight, or auto-off timers.

-In terms of pricing, the Dohm Uno is a budget-friendly option, retailing at just under $40 in the US and around £35 in the UK, making it less than half the price of comparable models like the Snooz.
+The Dohm Uno is relatively budget friendly, costing just under $40 in the US and around £35 in the UK, making it less than half the price of comparable white noise machines like the Snooz.

 Find out more in my full Dohm Uno review.

-An affordable white noise machine with the widest variety of sounds
+An affordable white noise machine with an extensive range of sounds.

 Soundtracks